tapania/daily-motivation-booster/README.md

-# Daily Motivation Booster
+# AlgorithmSpeaks

-Welcome to the game!
-This guide will help you set up the project on a fresh Ubuntu installation.
+Welcome to AlgorithmSpeaks!
+This guide will help you set up and run the project on a fresh Ubuntu installation.
 Follow the steps below to get the application up and running.

 ---